mpv-player/mpv/DOCS/man/input.rst

     The author reserves the right to remove this command if enough motivation is found to move this functionality to a trivial Lua script.

+``ab-loop-align-cache``
+    Re-adjust the A/B loop points to the start and end within the cache the ``ab-loop-dump-cache`` command will (probably) dump.
+Basically, it aligns the times on keyframes.
+The guess might be off especially at the end (due to granularity issues due to remuxing).
+If the cache shrinks in the meantime, the points set by the command will not be the effective parameters either.

+    This command has an even more uncertain future than ``ab-loop-dump-cache`` and might disappear without replacement if the author decides it's useless.

 Undocumented commands: ``ao-reload`` (experimental/internal).